Pgalante/wallace_biomodelos/README.md

 # wallace_biomodelos
-Repo for joint workshop for Wallace training with Biomodelos
+Repo for Joint Workshop III for Wallace training with Biomodelos